bingeli1212/nitrile-preview/doc/DOC-diagram.md

     node.B  (5,5)
     edge.A.B {abr:45}

-If the edge is going to include arrow heads, then one of the following three options should've been used
+If the edge is going to include arrow heads, then the 'arrowhead' style option should've been provided.

-    edge.A.B {arrow,abr:45}
+    edge.A.B {arrowhead:1,abr:45}
-    edge.A.B {revarrow,abr:45}
+    edge.A.B {arrowhead:2,abr:45}
-    edge.A.B {dblarrow,abr:45}
+    edge.A.B {arrowhead:3,abr:45}

-For the node-operation, the dot-option, if present, would have asked the node to be drawn as a dot, and in which case the label text is not to be drawn.
-This allows one to render each node as a colored dot.
-The size of the dot is to be controlled the same way how a "dot" operation is controlled, such as to set the "dotsize" for the size of the dot in diameter, and "dotcolor" for the color of the dot.

-Typically each node is to be assigned an ID that follows the period after the "node" keyword.
-However, if a node-operation is to be done inside a for-loop then this assigning of an ID to a node is difficult to implement.
+In order to be connected with lines, each node should have an ID assigned to it.
+However, if a node is to be created inside a for-loop this operation could proven to be difficult to manage.
-If assigning to a node a name is important, then it can be done by allowing an automatic ID to be generated and assigned to the new node.
-This involves of using the underscore as the ID of the node, and by setting the "id" value to an integer.
-In the following example the name of the first node will be set to "0" if this is the first node to be created.
-Likewise the next two node will each be assigned the name of "1" and "2".
+In this case it can take advantage of the "auto ID" feature which will automatically assign an ID to the node depending on the current setting.
+In particular, in order to allow for a automatically chosen ID to be assigned to a node, the name of the node should appear as an underscore.

     node._ (0,0)
     node._ (1,2)
     node._ (3,4)

+By default, the name automatically assigned to the first node is 'a', and the second one 'b', the third one 'c', etc. The name will cycle through a-z, and then go back to being 'a' again.

+There are four different ways user can influence how an ID will be constructed, the first of which is to instruct that the ID should cycle through a-z.
+The second one is to instruct that the ID should cycle through A-Z. The third method is to instruct that the ID should cycle through 0 through infinity.
+The forth way is to instruct that a name be constructed with a fixed prefix and a number afterwards.

+To achieve this, the 'set' command should be used with a key of 'id' and value to a starting ID.
 See the 'set id' command for various ways of setting a starting ID.
-The following example would have assigned the ID 'my10' to the first node and 'my11' to the second, such that they are connected by the 'edge' command.
+The following example the starting is set to 'node10', which is assigned to the first node.
+The second and thid node each is assigned an ID of 'node11' and 'node12'.

-    set id my10
+    set id node10
     node._ (5,6)
     node._ (5,7)
-    edge.my10.my11

-Following is an example that will set it up so that the first node will get an ID that is 'a', and the next node get a name that is 'b', and the next node gets a name that is 'c'.

-    ```diagram
-    viewport 6 6
-    config r 0.2
-    config fillcolor black
-    set id a
-    set refxy center
-    for theta:=[0:60:120]:
-      r := 2
-      x := cos(deg2rad(\theta)) * \r
-      y := sin(deg2rad(\theta)) * \r
-      node._ (\x,\y)
+    node._ (7,8)
-    edge.a.b.c
-    ```
+    edge.node10.node11.node12

-For a node-operation, if no coordinates are given in the command line, all nodes will be searched in the internal database to see if this particular node has already been drawn; and if it has then it is redrawn using the last known position and radius information.
-However, the style and label information would have to come from the new command line.
-This feature allows for an existing node to be redrawn with different styles and/or text.
-In the following example, the first three nodes are redrawn with a filled color that is red.
+For a 'node' command, if no coordinates are given in the command line, and at least one ID has been provided for the node, all nodes will be searched in the internal database to see if this particular node has already been created.
+If the answer is yes then the location information is retrieved and the node is redrawn at that location with the information provided at the command line.
+This feature allows for example, to repaint an existing node with a highlighted color and/or label.

     set id 0
     for theta:=[0:60:359]:
-      r := 2
+      var r = 2
-      x := cos(deg2rad(\theta)) * \r
+      var x = cos(deg2rad(\theta)) * \r
-      y := sin(deg2rad(\theta)) * \r
+      var y = sin(deg2rad(\theta)) * \r
       node._ (\x,\y)
     node.0.1.2 {fillcolor:red}

-For an edge-operation, if the shift-option is set, then the label would be shifted away from its intended position for the given distance.
-The shift-option expresses a unit length.
-The label would have been drawn in a position that is this distance away, in a new position that is this number of distance away in a direction that is 90-degrees counter-clockwise turn from the direction going from the first node to the second.
+For an 'edge' command, the 'shift' style option can be utilized to allow for a label to be shifted slightly away from its centered position so that the text label does not obscure the edge line.
+By default the text label is drawn centered and the location is the middle of the edge.

+The 'shift' option expresses a quantity that is interpreted as expressing a length in unit distance.
+A negative value should have shifted the label to the left hand side of the edge, and a positive value would have shifted it to the right.

 When the edge is a loop, which is the case when the two vertices are the same, then the shift-option expresses an additional centrifugal